 Assuming that the application is built with SDK Platform Tools r3 or higher, filtering based on the

 <supports-gl-texture>element is activated for all API levels.

 as a descriptor string.
-Common descriptor values are listed in the table below.
+Common descriptor values are listed in the following table.

 Ericsson texture compression.
 Specified in OpenGL ES 2.0 and available in all Android-powered devices that support OpenGL ES 2.0.